wandersoncferreira/bowling-game/README.md

 # bowling-game

-A Clojure library designed to solve the `Bowling Kata` proposed by Uncle Bob some time ago.
+A Clojure project designed to solve the `Bowling Kata` proposed by Uncle Bob some time ago.

+The idea of this kata is to create a code to compute a scoring system to a bowling game.
+In order to do so, the rules of bowling must be known, there is a first attempt to describe it below.

-I am going to use TDD to solve it.
+I am going to use TDD to solve it, you can switch to a specific branch and see the commit messages documenting what test was written in there and the appropriate code extension necessary to make it pass.

 ## Rules